ahban/VideoSuperpixels/README.md

 }
 ```

-If you find my code is useful, we are very happy if you could cite our work.
+If you find my code is useful, we are very happy if you could cite our work or give us a star.

 ## Requirements